mdn/content/files/en-us/mozilla/add-ons/webextensions/api/cookies/cookiestore/index.md

 The `CookieStore` type of the {{WebExtAPIRef("cookies")}} API represents a cookie store in the browser.

 Windows in different browsing modes may use different cookie stores.
-For examole, a private browsing/incognito mode window, for instance, uses a separate cookie store from a non-incognito/private window.
+For example, a private browsing/incognito mode window, for instance, uses a separate cookie store from a non-incognito/private window.

 > **Note:**
 > How cookie store details for private browsing/incognito mode windows are returned varies between browsers: